ray-project/ray/python/ray/rllib/README.rst

 Common utilities
 ----------------

-RLLib defines common action distributions, preprocessors, and neural network models, found in ``models/catalog.py``, which are shared by all algorithms.
+RLlib defines common action distributions, preprocessors, and neural network models, found in ``models/catalog.py``, which are shared by all algorithms.